 Seller Intellectual Property.
 To the Seller Parent's Knowledge, no Person is orally challenging or is orally threatening to challenge or has orally challenged to a Seller Party, the right, title or interest of a Seller Party in, to or under Seller Intellectual Property, or the validity, enforceability, claim construction (with respect to issued Patents), or the scope of proposed claims (with respect to applications for Patents and only to the extent such third party is not a Governmental Authority), of any Patents included in Seller Intellectual Property.
-No Person has asserted, is asserting or is threatening to assert in writing to a Seller Party, or, to Seller Parent's Knowledge, has asserted, is asserting, or is threatening to assert in writing, a claim against a Seller Party or any other Person which would materially and adversely affect the ownership rights of a Seller Party in, under or to (i) any Seller Intellectual Property or (ii) any Contract under which a Seller Party has any right, title or interest in, under or to any of Seller Party or any other Person which would materially and adversely affect the ownership rights of a Seller Party in, under or to (i) any Seller Intellectual Property or (ii) any Contract under which a Seller Party has any right, title or interest in, under or to any of Seller Intellectual Property or (ii) any Contract under which a Seller Party has any right, title or interest in, under or to any of Seller Intellectual Property.
-To Seller Parent's Knowledge, the research, manufacture, development, use, sale, offering for sale, importing, commercialization and other Exploitation of the Technology, whether currently under development or not, does not and will not infringe, constitute contributory infringement, inducement to infringe, misappropriation or unlawful use of Intellectual Property of any other Person, and no Seller Party has received any written notice or other written communication asserting any of the foregoing that remains unresolved.
-To Seller Parent's Knowledge, no
+No Person has asserted, is asserting or is threatening to assert in writing to a Seller Party, or, to Seller Parent's Knowledge, has asserted, is asserting, or is threatening to assert in writing, a claim against a Seller Party or any other Person which would materially and adversely affect the ownership rights of a Seller Party in, under or to (i) any Seller Intellectual Property or (ii) any Contract under which a Seller Party has any right, title or interest in, under or to any of Seller Intellectual Property.
+To the Seller Party has any right, title or interest a claim against a Seller Party or any other Person which would materially and adversely affect the ownership rights of a Seller Party or any other Person which would materially and adversely affect the ownership rights of a Seller Party or any other Person which would materially and adversely affect the ownership rights of a Seller Party or any other Person which would materially and adversely affect the ownership rights of a Seller Party or any other Person which would materially and adversely affect the ownership rights of a Seller Party or any other Person which would materially and adversely affect the ownership rights of a Seller Party or any other Person which would materially and adversely affect the ownership rights of a Seller Party or any other Person which would materially and adversely affect the ownership rights of a Seller Party or any other Person which would materially and adversely a